saied89/boomerang/README.md

 [![pub](https://img.shields.io/pub/v/boomerang)](https://pub.dev/packages/boomerang)
 ![Dart CI](https://github.com/saied89/boomerang/workflows/Dart%20CI/badge.svg?branch=master)
 #### Description
-A tool for building simple, consistent and clean network layers.
-In dart you have to either use librarires that use codegen or write it up from scratch.
+A library for building simple, consistent and clean network layers.
+In dart you have to either use tools that rely on tools that use codegen or write it all from the scratch yourself.
+This is a simple, lean and extendible library with integrations for both `Json_Serializable` and `built_value` that helps you have clean and maintainable network layers.

 #### Usage
 First configure a [_TypeConverter_](#TypeConverters) for handling serialization and deserialization.